Nurse maternity planning: FMLA, announcement timing, and assignment safety

 If you work in an environment with documented pattern of scheduling retaliation against pregnant nurses – your hospital has a history, your unit has a specific culture, you have witnessed it firsthand – later announcement reduces your exposure window.
 Document everything from the moment you announce: who you told, when, any scheduling changes that follow.

-If you work in a genuinely supportive unit and need early accommodation for morning sickness, fatigue, or specific assignment modifications, earlier announcement is sometimes the right call.
+If you work in a supportive unit and need early accommodation for morning sickness, fatigue, or specific assignment modifications, earlier announcement is sometimes the right call.
 This is a situational judgment, not a universal rule.

-What FMLA actually covers
+What FMLA covers

 What FMLA provides when you are eligible: